davidtavarez/davidtavarez.github.io/_posts/2018-09-09-re4son_kernel_raspberry_pi.md

 ### System base: Raspbian Stretch Lite ###

 Like I said before, I'm using *Raspbian Stretch Lite*.
-Since a time ago I'm noticing that I never use the Desktop Environment anymore, so I have installed the Lite version of Raspbian Stretch.
+For some time I've noticed that I never use the Desktop Environment anymore, so now I'm running the Lite version of Raspbian Stretch.
 If you want to download this version just [click here](https://www.raspberrypi.org/downloads/raspbian/) and follow the [Installation Guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 ### Re4son Kernel ###

-My first attempt was to compile the driver over a fresh installation, but although I did compile the drivers and the device was recognized, I was not able to get authenticated into any Access Point.
+My first attempt was to compile the driver over a fresh installation but, although I did compile the drivers and the device was recognized, I was not able to get authenticated into any Access Point.
 If you are also at this point, *Re4son Kernel* is the solution.
 Installing this kernel is easy:

 ```
 $ sudo su